Rizzler Sports Logo

 Can a pitcher re-enter the game after being removed?

-Yes, in Majors and below.
-A pitcher can move to another position and return to pitch later in the game.
-However, their pitch count continues from the previous appearance, and rest day requirements are based on total daily pitches.
+A pitcher who is removed from the mound may return to pitch once per game, and only if they remained in the game at another position.
+Their pitch count continues from the previous appearance, and rest day requirements are based on total daily pitches.

 Are there any rules about pitching speed in Little League?